Today’s Beard Styles

 Any guy with a desire to cultivate the profile of a 21st male who’s all-in on the fashion front can find a beard style here that will work for them.
 Just keep in mind that, while growing a beard can take time, your patience is bound to be fully rewarded.

 1) The Bandholz – The Bandholz is a classic style made popular with a contemporary audience by the guy who gave it his name: Eric Bandholz.
 Eric was a suit who also happened to love his beard.
-As a result he found himself forced to make a choice between his beard and his job.
+As a result, he found himself forced to make a choice between his beard and his job.
 He, of course, chose his beard and the rest is history.
 The Bandholz is a contemporary take on the classic “Lumberjack” beard.
 They’re both long, wild-ish beard styles that are subjected to just enough trimming to keep them from taking over the planet ala the red slime from War of the Worlds.
-It’s best suited to men with oval shaped faces though in truth any guy with thick enough facial hair can probably make it work.
+It’s best suited to men with oval-shaped faces though in truth any guy with thick enough facial hair can probably make it work.
 Be prepared to invest the better part of a year however to get true lumberjack quality results.

 2) The Dutchman – The Classic Dutchman (or just The Dutch depending on who’s talking) is another beard staple that seems to come back into vogue every couple of generations (as Honest Abe can attest).
-It’s definitely old school but it also has a nice pioneering feel to it that says you’re a forward looking guy with no fear.
-There’s no moustache wax to filter your soup through with the Dutch and the rest of the beard is blissfully simple.
+It’s definitely old school but it also has a nice pioneering feel to it that says you’re a forward-looking guy with no fear.
+There’s no mustache wax to filter your soup through with the Dutch and the rest of the beard is blissfully simple.
 Just let the hair hug the chin line and keep it off the cheeks and throat and you’re good to go.
 Perhaps best worn by men with a rounded shape to their face, although Abe proves that if you got the look you got the look.

 3) The Beckham – David Beckham made a name for himself by being able to angle a shot into the goal from almost anywhere on the pitch.
 His thundering, carefully crafted shots were the thing of legend (just ask the Greeks).
 How ironic then that when the dude decided to let his facial hair go he did just that: let it go.
 No particular style, no particular shape, no particular giving of any you-know-what’s.
 Just a face with some hair on it.
-Of course he’s also taken the opposite tack from time to time subjecting his beard to extreme grooming but he’s most fondly known for this “anybody can do it” beard style that’s barely any style at all.
-About the only requirements for the Beckham are that it’s relatively short and patchy, that it extends down the neck a ways and that the sideburns are trimmed so that they blossom into the lower part of the beard.
+Of course, he’s also taken the opposite tack from time to time subjecting his beard to extreme grooming but he’s most fondly known for this “anybody can do it” beard style that’s barely any style at all.
+About the only requirements for the Beckham are that it’s relatively short and patchy, that it extends down the neck and that the sideburns are trimmed so that they blossom into the lower part of the beard.

 4) The Balbo – The Balbo was popularized by Robert Downey Jr (if you need us to explain who that is it’s time to come out from under the rock) and is today one of the most commonly seen types of geometric beards.
 This is the anti-lumberjack: carefully cultivated, never intruding on the neck or cheeks and always, always well groomed.
 The Balbo is as much a fashion statement as it is a declaration of masculinity.
 It’s cool, calm and collected just like the wearer.
 The Balbo is perhaps best worn by men looking to add a bit of oomph to their chin and while it looks like it might be attainable in a week it can actually take several weeks before you’re able to carve a good Balbo from your growth.